-Naysan Adlparvar is a Postdoctoral Fellow in the Yale Program in Iranian Studies at the Council on Middle East Studies at the MacMillan Center.
-He also holds a Research Associate position with the International Humanitarian Affairs unit at the University of York (UK).
+Naysan Adlparvar is a Postdoctoral Associate and Lecturer in the Yale Program in Iranian Studies at the Council on Middle East Studies.
+He was awarded a Rice Faculty Fellowship for the 2017-18 academic year.
 Naysan recently completed his PhD thesis, at the University of Sussex’s Institute of Development Studies (UK), investigating the changing nature of ethnic and religious identity in Afghanistan’s Bamyan Valley.
-His PhD research documented the effects of conflict and the impacts of post-2001 political reconstruction and socio-economic development upon inter-ethnic relations in Bamyan.
+His PhD research documented the effects of conflict and the impacts of post-2001 political reconstruction upon inter-ethnic relations in Bamyan.

-Naysan has previously worked for non-governmental organisations and the United Nations Development Programme (UNDP) in Afghanistan, Jordan and Iraq conducting research and delivering development programming.
-His work has focussed on poverty reduction, community development, gender, and issues pertaining to social inclusion.
+Naysan has previously worked for non-governmental organizations and the United Nations Development Programme (UNDP) in Afghanistan, Jordan and Iraq conducting research and providing technical advice.
+His work has focused on poverty reduction, community development, gender, and issues pertaining to social inclusion.
 He currently works with UNDP in Iraq to engage minorities and vulnerable groups in political and legislative processes.

 Naysan will teach ‘Development and Change in Iraq and Afghanistan’ in Spring 2018.
 This course introduces students to contemporary developmental issues in the transitional contexts of Iraq and Afghanistan.